IP header compression

 So the packet we observe in the PCOMP=1 fields are in reality UNCOMPRESSED_TCP not an TYPE_IP packet as I thought.
 Since the UNCOMPRESSED_TCP uses the IP protocol fields as a connection ID, those packets can not be forwared unmodified otherwise the connection will die quickly.
 In an experiment I overwrote all IP protocol fields with unknown protocols with 0x06.
 This fixes the packets and the connection works again (but only as long as only UNCOMPRESSED_TCP packets are transmitted).

-#26 Updated by dexter about 3 years ago
+#26 Updated by dexter over 3 years ago

 - % Done changed from 50 to 60